iamatef/aws-cdk/README.md

 then run `cdk --version` to verify the installation.

+- If you did not bootstrap CDK on your current AWS account, run `cdk bootstrap` to bootstrap CDK on your current AWS account.

 2. Create a new folder for the app named `cdk-app`

 3. cd to the folder cdk-app and run `cdk init app --language typescript` to create a new CDK app.